 The principals of CIM have managed and will continue to manage investment vehicles with similar or overlapping investment strategies.
 In order to address these issues, CIM has put in place an investment allocation policy that addresses the co-investment restrictions set forth under the 1940 Act and seeks to ensure the equitable allocation of investment opportunities when the Company is able to co-invest with other accounts managed by CIM and affiliated entities.
-In the absence of receiving exemptive relief from the SEC that would permit greater flexibility relating to co-investments, CIM will apply the investment allocation policy.
-When the Company engages in such permitted co-investments, it will do so in a manner consistent with CIM's allocation policy.
-Under this allocation policy, a fixed percentage of each opportunity, which may vary based on asset class and from time to time, will be offered to the Company and similar eligible accounts, as periodically determined by CIM and approved by the Board, including all of the Independent Directors.
-The allocation policy further provides that allocations among the Company and other accounts will generally be made pro rata based on each account's capital available for investment, as determined, in the Company's case, by the Board, including the Independent Directors.
+When the Company engages in such permitted co-investments, the Company will do so in a manner consistent with its exemptive relief from the SEC and with CIM's allocation policy.
+Under this allocation policy, a fixed percentage of each opportunity, which may vary based on asset class and from time to time, will be offered to the Company and similar eligible accounts, as periodically determined by CIM and approved by the Board, including all of the independent directors.
+The allocation policy further provides that allocations among the Company and other accounts will generally be made pro rata based on each account's capital available for investment, as determined, in our case, by the Board, including the independent directors.
 It is the Company's policy to base its determinations as to the amount of capital available for investment on such factors as: the amount of cash on-hand, existing commitments and reserves, if any, the targeted leverage level, the targeted asset mix and other investment policies and restrictions set by the Board or imposed by applicable laws, rules, regulations or interpretations.
 The Company expects that these determinations will be made similarly for other accounts.
 In situations where co-investment with other entities managed by CIM or its affiliates is not permitted or appropriate, such as when there is an opportunity to invest in different securities of the same issuer, CIM will need to decide whether the Company or such other entity or entities will proceed with the investment.
 CIM will make these determinations based on its policies and procedures, which generally require that such opportunities be offered to eligible accounts in a manner that will be fair and equitable over time.